-November 2021 Registered Direct Placement and Stock Purchase Agreements proceeds of approximately \$248.9 million, net of offering expenses.
+November 2021 Registered Direct Placement and Stock Purchase Agreements

+Concurrent with the issuance of the 2026 Convertible Senior Notes in November 2021, the Company conducted a registered direct placement of 3,072,038 shares of its common stock at \$81.10 per share ("Concurrent Placement").
+The Company received net proceeds of approximately \$248.9 million, net of offering expenses.
 The Company used the net proceeds from the Concurrent Placement, together with a portion of the net proceeds from the issuance of the 2026 Convertible Senior Notes, to repurchase approximately \$100.7 million principal amount of the 2025 Convertible Senior Notes in separate, privately negotiated repurchase transactions with a limited number of holders of the 2025 Convertible Senior Notes, for a cash repurchase price of approximately \$351.1 million.
-The remainder of the net proceeds of approximately \$288.4 million, after deducting banker fees, are expected to be used for general corporate purposes (See Note 10).
+The remainder of the net proceeds of approximately \$288.4 million, after deducting banker fees, are used for general corporate purposes (See Note 10).